About the Teacher Toolkits

 .
 When it comes to the task of designing standards-compliant lessons and units, we've got you covered

 .
-Our Teacher Toolkits were developed with an eye toward intersection with three sets of education standards: the Next Generation Science Standards (NGSS), the Math and ELA Common Core, and the Heller/Stewart Standards for College-Ready Physics.
-We’ve taken extra care to integrate the NGSS Practices to help you address new standards for modeling, experimentation, data interpretation, and computational reasoning.
-All Toolkit components – simulations, videos, readings, problem sets, lab activities, and concept development exercises – are mapped to the 3 sets of standards.
+Our Teacher Toolkits were developed with an eye toward the Next Generation Science Standards (NGSS).
+We’ve taken extra care to integrate the NGSS Practices, Cross-Cutting Concepts, and Discplinary Core Ideas to help you address new standards for science education.
+All Toolkit components – simulations, videos, readings, problem sets, lab activities, and concept development exercises – are mapped to the standards.
 You’ll find the alignments listed at the bottom of every Toolkit, ready for you to reference and save as evidence of standards-based instruction.

 About the Curator

-Teacher Toolkits were packaged by Caroline Hall, Communications Manager for The Physics Classroom.
+Teacher Toolkits were packaged by Caroline Hall, a long-time friend and supporter of The Physics Classroom.
 Caroline is no newcomer to the field of physics education.
 She has served as Managing Editor of ComPADRE Digital Library for Physics and Astronomy

 since 2005, with 8 years classroom teaching prior to that.
 She’s been instrumental in the development of The Physics Front

 digital collection for K-12 science teachers and in content assembly for The Physics Source

 collection for college-level introductory physics.
 She’s also served as project lead for NSF-funded RET programs (Research Experiences for Teachers) and project manager for a Materials Science Research & Engineering Center (MRSEC).
 Her private consulting credentials include PBS Learning Media, The Concord Consortium, NASA Jet Propulsion Lab, and Denver Public Schools.
 We call her “The Physics Librarian of the Web”.